-Added sugar intake recommendations were included in the Dietary Guidelines for the first time in 2015.
+Specific sugar intake recommendations were included in the Dietary Guidelines for the first time in 2015 (whereas in years earlier they only recommended avoiding consuming too much sugar or moderate intake of sugar).
 The message: consume no more than 10% of daily calories from added sugar.

 Sugar continues to be a hot issue.
 When the 2020 Dietary Guidelines Advisory Committee last met on March 12-13 (source), subcommittees presented their DRAFT conclusion statements.
 Here are a few related to added sugars:

 - Mean intakes of added sugar have significantly decreased over time, but remain high across age, sex, race-ethnic and income.

 - There is a notable increase in the intake of added sugars when 1-year-olds are compared with babies less than 12 months of age.

 - Nearly 70% of added sugars come from five food categories: sweetened beverages, desserts & sweet snacks, coffee & tea (with their additions), candy & sugars, and breakfast cereals & bars.